 An audit committee charter, the text of which is attached as Schedule "A" to this Information Circular, governs the Corporation's audit committee.

-The Corporation's audit committee is comprised of three (3) directors, Sam Geist, Emanuel Gerard, and Tom Russell.
-As defined in MI 52-110, all current members of the audit committee are "independent" within the meaning of MI 52-110.
+The Corporation's audit committee was composed of two (2) directors at the start of 2018, Sam Geist and Emanuel Gerard.
+This committee is currently comprised of three (3) directors, Emanuel Gerard, Glenn Myers and Sam Geist.
+Glenn Myers was appointed to this committee at the June 28, 2018 Board meeting.
+As defined in MI 52-110, the current members of the audit committee are "independent" within the meaning of MI 52-110.